Entropy-Warrior/pythonchat/README.md

 - Encrypted API key storage
 - Beautiful terminal UI using Rich
 - Docker support for easy deployment with pre-downloaded model
+- Automatic fallback to backup API endpoint for reliability

 ## Quick Start with Docker